December 1, 2020

 December 8, 2020

 CLEAR ELECTION INTERFERENCE is occurring.
 Trump is calling election officials and governors in 4 swing states to negate their election results, in violation of 18 USC 241 and 242.
-I am so mad… will this ever f***ing end… The Texas AG is now suing 4 other states to block their electoral votes.
+I am so mad… will this ever frelling end… The Texas AG is now suing 4 other states to block their electoral votes.
 Ted Cruz is trying to get SCOTUS to hear the case.
-They’re arguing over mail-in voting in the middle of a goddamn pandemic.
+They’re arguing over mail-in voting in the middle of a pandemic.
 SCOTUS immediately refuses to play the game.
-Shenanigans continue nonetheless.
+Shenanigans at the WH continue nonetheless.

 Governor Inslee extends the WA State lockdown to January 4. $50 million in small business grants is being distributed but Inslee knows it’s not enough.
 Hospitals are in worse shape now than they were in March.
 Care is now being rationed in ICUs across the country.
 Both face shields and masks are now strongly recommended for anyone over 55 years old.
 I’m basically not leaving my house now.